Vietanh09876/Automated-Soil-Irrigation-System/README.md

 - Handle data to check if there is any data or data is new or old (Done)
 - Create number of pump is turned on counter, to check for sensor error (Done)
 - After pump is on, create timelapse to prevent pump running forever (Done)
-- transfer json data through rsync
+- Transfer json data through rsync password-less using ssh key gen (Done)

 ## UI functions:
 - Start, shutdown and timelapse of pump working